marian-stanciulica/Foodybite/README.md

 ### Overview

-For this project, I chose to organize the project into independent frameworks using horizontal slicing and break down the app into layers, respecting the dependency rule:
+For this project, I organized the codebase into independent frameworks, using `horizontal slicing` to break down the app into layers, respecting the dependency rule:

 > ❗️ High-level modules should not depend on lower-level modules and lower-level modules should only communicate and know about the next higher-level layer.

-I think it's the best approach for this project since vertical slicing is more suitable for larger projects with feature teams.
-Also, the number of features isn't that high in order to make the layers bloated with a large number of classes and become unmanageable.
+In my opinion, it's the best approach for this kind of project since `vertical slicing` is more suitable for larger projects with feature teams.
+Also, the number of features isn't high enough to make the layers bloated with an excessive number of classes and become unmanageable.

 The following diagram provides a top-level view with all modules from this project along with their dependencies on other modules:
 1. [Domain](#domain)